terasut-num/library-bookmarklet/README.md

 This JavaScript code can be used as a bookmarklet so that you can easily activate it while browsing any article webpage.
 Follow these steps to add and use the bookmarklet in your browser:

-### Step 1: Use the Bookmarklet Code in my Github repo
+### Step 1: Use the Bookmarklet Code from the GitHub Repository

+- **Access the Code:**
+  The bookmarklet code is available in my GitHub repository **[library-bookmarklet](https://github.com/yourusername/library-bookmarklet)** under the filename `primo_bookmarkletv1.js`.

+- **Minification Requirement:**
-Note: For bookmarklet use, the code should be minified (all on one line without extra spaces or line breaks).
-You can use the Bookmarklet Code in my GitHub Repository.
+  For bookmarklet use, the code should be minified (all on one line without extra spaces or line breaks).
+You can either use the minified version provided in the repository or use an online minifier to process `primo_bookmarkletv1.js`.

 ### Step 2: Create a New Bookmark

+1. **Open the Bookmarks Manager:**
-1. **In your browser, open the bookmarks manager or the bookmark bar.**
+   In your browser, access the bookmarks manager or display the bookmark bar.

-2. **Create a new bookmark:**
+2. **Create a New Bookmark:**
-   - Name: Choose a descriptive name like "Primo DOI Search".
+   - **Name:** Choose a descriptive name such as "Primo DOI Search".
-   - URL/Location: Paste the entire bookmarklet code (starting with javascript:) into the URL field.
+   - **URL/Location:** Paste the entire minified bookmarklet code (starting with `javascript:`) into the URL field.
-   - Save the bookmark.
+   - **Save:** Store the new bookmark.

 ### Step 3: Using the Bookmarklet

-   - **Navigate to an article page:** When you are on a webpage with an article (or any page that might contain a DOI), simply click the "Primo DOI Search" bookmark.
+- **Navigate to an Article Page:**
+  When you are on a webpage with an article (or any page that might contain a DOI), simply click the "Primo DOI Search" bookmark.

 - **Automatic Execution:**
-	The bookmarklet will run the script, attempt to extract the DOI, and if successful, open a new window with the Primo search results.
+  The bookmarklet will execute the script, attempt to extract the DOI, and if successful, open a new window with the Primo search results.

 - **Alerts:**
-	If the script cannot find a DOI, an alert will inform you that no DOI was found on the current page.
+  If the script cannot find a DOI, an alert will notify you that no DOI was found on the current page.

-This method allows you to seamlessly integrate the Primo DOI search functionality into your regular browsing experience, saving time and simplifying your research workflow.
+This approach allows you to integrate the Primo DOI search functionality directly into your regular browsing experience, saving time and streamlining your research workflow.

 ---

 ## Conclusion

 The Primo DOI Search Utility automates the task of DOI extraction and Primo search initiation, making it an invaluable tool for researchers.
 Its multi-method approach ensures high reliability, and its modular design supports easy maintenance and future enhancements.
-By converting the script into a bookmarklet, users can quickly trigger a search from any article webpage with minimal effort.
+By converting the script into a bookmarklet and hosting it in the **library-bookmarklet** repository, users can quickly trigger a search from any article webpage with minimal effort.

 ---

 ---

 # Project II: EZproxy-bookmarklet
 ## How to use this bookmarklet?